dzackgarza/Notes/Independent Study/Quals/Topics.md

 - LU decomposition.

 ## Analysis
+Topology of Rn and metric spaces; properties of continuous functions
+- compactness
+- connectedness
+- limit points; least upper bound property of R. Sequences and series
+- Cauchy sequences
-Topology of Rn and metric spaces; properties of continuous functions, compactness, connectedness, limit points; least upper bound property of R. Sequences and series, Cauchy sequences, uniform convergence and its relation to derivatives and integrals; power series, radius of convergence, Weierstrass M -test; convergence of improper integrals.
+- uniform convergence and its relation to derivatives and integrals; power series
+- radius of convergence
+- Weierstrass M -test; convergence of improper integrals.
 Compactness in functions spaces.
 Inverse and implicit function theorems and applications; the derivative as a linear map; existence and uniqueness theorems for solutions of ordinary differential equations; elementary Fourier series.
-Texts: Rosenlicht, Introduction to analysis, Dover; Marsden, Elementary classical analysis, Freeman; Bartle, Elements of real analysis, Wiley; Rudin, Principles of mathematical analysis, McGraw-Hill.
+Texts: Rosenlicht
+- Introduction to analysis
+- Dover; Marsden
+- Elementary classical analysis
+- Freeman; Bartle
+- Elements of real analysis
+- Wiley; Rudin
+- Principles of mathematical analysis
+- McGraw-Hill.

 # Qual Level